shom-fr/xoa/doc/uses.cf.rst

 and the array is formatted when a matching is successfull.
 If the array contains coordinates, the same process is applied on them, as soon as the ``format_coords`` keyword is ``True``.
-If the ``name`` key is set in the matching item specs, its value is used to name the variable or coordinate array, else the generic name is used like ``"lon"``.
+If the ``name`` key is set in the matching item specs, its value can be used to name the variable or coordinate array, else the generic name is used like ``"lon"``.